lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 Add functionality to check that the user enters valid operator or numbers.
 Implement a `.calculateAnswer()` method so after each operand and operator the user enters, the calculator updates the total with the correct answer.

+### Important note

+You can use the built-in `Math` class to compute exponential, logs, etc. You can find the documentaion [here](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Math.html).
+The point of this assignment is to practice writing a class, not implement algorithms for computing mathematical functions.
+If you're stuck on that, ask for help early.

 ### Sample output
 You are not required to match the output formatting.
 However, you are required to match the output functionality shown in the sample.
 For example,